linda-lai/Pokecademy/README.md

 # Pokecademy
-Using the PokeAPI to practice working with RESTful APIs in JavaScript.
+Using the PokeAPI to practice working client and server side with RESTful APIs in JavaScript.

 |[![Linda Lai](client/assets/contributors-linda-lai-70x70.jpg)](https://github.com/linda-lai) |
 |-----------|